DRUG INTERACTIONS

 A drug interaction occurs when one substance affects how another substance works in your body.
 This can happen between:

-• two prescription medicines (e.g. a blood thinner and an anti-inflammatory),
+• two prescription medicines (e.g. a blood-thinning medicine and an anti-inflammatory),

-• a prescription medicine and an OTC drug (e.g. an antidepressant and a cold remedy containing dextromethorphan),
+• a prescription medicine and an OTC medicine (e.g. an antidepressant and a cold remedy containing dextromethorphan),

 • a medicine and food (e.g. statins and grapefruit juice).

-The result can range from a medicine becoming less effective to serious side effects — including increased bleeding risk, dangerously low blood pressure, or serotonin syndrome.
+The result may be reduced effectiveness or serious side effects — including an increased risk of bleeding, dangerously low blood pressure, or serotonin syndrome.

 Why Checking Interactions at Home Matters

 You might assume your doctor or pharmacist has already checked everything.
-In many cases they have — for the medicines they prescribed.
+In many cases they have — for the medicines on the prescription.
 But they may not know about:

 • OTC medicines you bought yourself,